-Call 911 or #9-911 (from campus phone) in ALL emergencies.
+Call 911 in ALL emergencies.

 What Is An Emergency?

 An emergency is any threat to life and/or property that requires immediate response from police, fire or ambulance.
 Some examples of emergencies are crimes in progress, any kind of fire or a serious injury or illness.
 If you are not sure if an incident falls into an emergency classification, feel free to call 911 when an immediate response is needed.